oc-andrey-zaharov/OpenCorporates-DeepWiki/tests/README.md

-# DeepWiki Tests
+# OpenCorporates-DeepWiki Tests

-This directory contains all tests for the DeepWiki project, organized by type and scope.
+This directory contains all tests for the OpenCorporates-DeepWiki project, organized by type and scope.

 ## Directory Structure